The Style Guidelines That I Follow

 Special Notes

 I sometimes add extra text in square brackets for clarification.
-Some examples of this are:
+Some examples are:

 [illegible text]